+(b) According to the information and explanation given to us, there were no undisputed amounts payable in respect of Income Tax and any other statutory dues outstanding as on 31st March, 2020 for a period more than six months from the date they became payable.

+Nature of Nature of Amount Period for Forum where

+Statues Dues which dispute is

+amount pending

+related

+Income tax TDS 4,02,953 April 2019 to March 2020 AY 2019 to 6 th of each Month

-- vii. (a) According to the information and explanation given to us and records examined by us, the company is generally regular in depositing undisputed statutory dues including provident fund, employees' state, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues to the appropriate authorities. - (b) According to the information and explanation given to us, there were no undisputed amounts payable in respect of Income Tax and any other statutory dues outstanding as on 31st March, 2019 for a period more than six months from the date they became payable. - (c) According to the information and explanations given to us, the dues in respect of Income Tax, Sales Tax, wealth Tax, Value Added Tax, Service tax customs duty, have not been deposited with the appropriate authorities on account of dispute and the forum where the disputes are pending are as given below:
+(c) According to the information and explanations given to us, the dues in respect of Income Tax, Sales Tax, wealth Tax, Value Added Tax, Service tax customs duty, have not been deposited with the appropriate authorities on account of dispute and the forum where the disputes are pending are as given below:

-(Amount in Lacs)

-Nature of Nature of Amount Period for which Forum where dispute Statues Dues amount related is pending MVAT- 2002 VAT 1,035.05 F.Y.
-2005-06 to 2010- 11 Joint Commissioner of Sales Tax, Mumbai Income tax Act- Income tax 692.95 A.Y.
+1 1 0 0 (Amount in Lacs) Nature of Nature of Amount Period for which Forum where dispute Statues Dues amount related is pending MVAT- 2002 VAT 1,035.05 F.Y.
+2005-06 to 2010- 11 Joint Commissioner of Sales Tax, Mumbai Income tax Act- 1961 Income tax A.Y.
 2006-07 to A.Y.
-ITAT Mumbai 1961 2013-14 Custom Act 1962 Custom duty 734.06 2009-10 to 2010-11 Writ petition filed in Hon'ble high Court Mumbai Demand U/s 114A of Customs Act,
+2013-14 ITAT Mumbai Custom Act 1962 Custom duty 734.06 2009-10 to 2010-11 Writ petition filed in Hon'ble high Court Mumbai Demand U/s 114A of Customs Act,

 - viii.
 The Company has not taken any loans or borrowings from any financial institution, banks, government or has not issued any debentures during the year.
-Accordingly, paragraph 3(viii) of the Order is notapplicable. - ix.
+Accordingly, paragraph 3(viii) of the Order is not applicable. - ix.
 The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) and term loans during the year.
-Accordingly, paragraph 3(ix) of the Order is notapplicable. - x.
-According to the information and explanations given to us, no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of ouraudit. - xi.
-According to the information and explanations given to us and based on our examination of our records of the Company, the Company has paid/ provided for managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 read with schedule V to theAct. - xii.
+Accordingly, paragraph 3(ix) of the Order is not applicable. - x.
+According to the information and explanations given to us, no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit. - xi.
+According to the information and explanations given to us and based on our examination of our records of the Company, the Company has paid/ provided for managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 read with schedule V to the Act.

+- xii.
 In our opinion and according to the information and explanations given to us, the Company is not a Nidhi company.
 Accordingly, paragraph 3(xii) of the Order is not applicable - xiii.
-According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
+According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or

+Private placement of shares or fully or partly convertible debentures during the year.